Choice of Entity

-3. Identify defined contribution and defined benefit plans noting the types of defined contribution plans and specifying their effect on re-tirement benefits.
+3. Identify defined contribution and defined benefit plans stating the types of defined contribution plans and specifying their effect on retirement benefits.

-4. Determine the differences between self-employed and qualified plans for other business types noting key choice of entity factors.
+4. Determine the differences between self-employed and qualified plans for other business types recognizing key choice of entity factors.

-5. Specify the requirements of IRAs, SEPs and SIMPLEs, and identify tax-free Roth IRA distributions noting where to maximize plan bene-fits.
+5. Specify the requirements of IRAs, SEPs, and SIMPLEs, and identify tax-free Roth IRA distributions stating where to maximize plan benefits.